eclipsesource/tabris-js/doc/patch.md

 Once you've created a patch, you have to make it available at a URL of your choice.
 The app can then discover the patch and download it.

 You are free to implement the patch detection however you wish.
-For example, you could provide a REST service that provides information on available patches for a given application, platform, and version.
+For example, you could set up a REST service that provides information on available patches for a given application, platform, and version.
 Your application could check this service at regular intervals.
 You could also decide to use push notifications to inform apps of available patches.

 ## Installing a Patch